cedricdvd/cse15l-lab-reports/reports/lab1.md

 If that is the case, type `yes`.
 When the terminal prompts you for your password, type it in.

-If you've successfully logged in, the output should look something like
+If you have successfully logged in, the output should look something like
 this:

 ![remote output][4]

 ## Trying Some Commands

-Now that you're logged in, we can beginning testing out some commands.
+Now that you are logged in, we can beginning testing out some commands.

 The following command will print out the current working directory.

 ```shell
 $ pwd
 ```